DistrictOfJoban/JCM-Docs/docs/dev/scripting/math.md

 This is not an introduction to the math functions of the standard JavaScript library.
-Instead, this is a set of useful classes provided by NTE to perform transformations for model rendering and other things.
+Instead, this is a set of useful classes provided by NTE/JCM to perform transformations for model rendering and other things.

 ## Matrices
 When rendering, there is often a need to “restore the transformation state to the previous step”.